dhui808/service-virtualization-servlet/README.md

-# Cloud-ready Mobile Banking with Virtualized Services based on Servlet
+# Service Virtualization with Servlet

 ## Technology Stack
 This projects illustrates the usages fo the following technologies: